3rd El Dorado County Eatery Has Its Health Permit Suspended Over COVID-19 Protocol Violations

 RELATED: 2 El Dorado County Restaurants Lose Health Permits And Face Fines But Vow To Stay Open

+County officials say the pub has 15 days to request a hearing to argue why the permit shouldn’t be suspended.
+However, the restaurant will need to correct the violations and the health department will need to verify in order for the permit to be reinstated.

+The restaurant faces fines up to $500 a day if it stays open without a health permit, the county says, as well as a fine of three times the permit fee.

 Two other El Dorado County restaurants, Cafe El Dorado and Apple Bistro, also lost their health permits in recent days for openly defying state rules.
-The owners have said they won’t close, but the restaurants face up to $500 a day for staying open.
+Both restaurants have continued to operate without their permit for two weeks, the county says, meaning both eateries are facing fines of about $6,300.

+The county warns that unpaid invoices past 90 days will be sent to collections.